Permeability is the measure of the ease, with which magnetic lines of force pass through a given material.

 The system of nonlinear algebraic equations relating the phasor bus voltages to the complex power Injections into the buses of the power system.

-The maximum sustained torque that the synchronous machine will develop at synchronous speed with rated voltage applied at rated frequency and with normal excitation.
+This is characterized as the peak sustained torque that the synchronous machine produces at synchronous speed while operating at rated voltage, frequency, and under normal excitation.

 Some type of audio-visual indicator or a type of switching device used to control the flow of energy to a process